toptal/picasso/docs/decisions/07-tree-shaking-improvements.md

 See also: https://blog.logrocket.com/tree-shaking-and-code-splitting-in-webpack/

-This article suggests using the static object as an export.
-I tried it, but it didn't work in my setup.

 ### Picasso provider utilities

-There are three utilities that pack some dependencies:
+There are four utilities that could be composed, three of them pack extra dependencies:

 - `FixViewport` packs `react-helmet`
 - `Favicon` packs `react-helmet`